 All candidates for local office, United States Representative, State Senator, and Member of the Assembly can publish a candidate statement in the County Sample Ballot & Official Voter Information Pamphlet.
 (Statewide office candidates can publish a candidate statement in the State Voter Information Guide.
-Statewide office candidates should file their candidate statement directly with the Secretary of State between January 27 to February 16, 2022.)
+Statewide office candidates should file their candidate statement directly with the Secretary of State.)
 State candidates must accept the state voluntary spending limits and indicate their acceptance on FPPC Form 501 before being allowed to publish a candidate statement.